top of page

 La Cathédrale Notre-Dame de Paris:

 Sad news: In 2019, there was a devastating fire at the cathedral.
-We thank the brave firefighters and hope that the beautiful, ancient building with its important relics and art can be restored.
+We thank the brave firefighters and hope that the beautiful, ancient building with its important relics and art will be fully restored.